fsantanna/ceu/README.md

 ## Variable Declaration

-A variable declaration introduces an identifier of the given type in the current block:
+A declaration introduces an identifier as a variable of the given type in the current block:

 ```